 - Take a relaxing shower – this is a great way to “reset” if you’re having a rough day

 - Watch a Ted Talk (Here are a few good ones!)

 - Do a sudoku puzzle

 - Start a new hobby

-- Do a short Yoga Practice (Yoga with Adrienne has a great _______)
+- Do a short Yoga Practice Yoga with Adriene on YouTube has great options.

 - Create a vision board